alexandr-lakeev/wow/README.md

 ## TODO

+* Pass the resource from the client or use its ip address
 * Add unit and integration tests
 * Add configuration for the server and the client
 * Improve logging